truekas/PencilSharpener/Explanation.md

 # Pencil Sharpener Explanation

-To disable write protection on the flash chip and enter developer mode, we need to bridge the pins on the chip.
-While we can attempt to boot into Sh1mmer, we won’t be able to as Google has rolled keys for Ti50 systems.
+By disabling write protection on the flash chip through bridging pins 3 and 8, we can enter into developer mode.
+While we can attempt to boot into Sh1mmer now, we won’t be able to as Google has rolled keys for Ti50 systems.

 Fortunately, the correct keys are stored in a recovery file, allowing us to extract and flash them to the system.
 This will enable us to use Sh1mmer.